conteg/research_website/_teaching/2015-spring-teaching-2.md

 location: "Dublin, Ireland"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+Lecturer Carol Newman

+Module Outline

-1. Derive econometric estimators for linear regression, panel data and limited dependent variable models
+• Derive econometric estimators for linear regression, panel data and limited dependent variable models

-2. Show the properties of these estimators and understand the underlying assumptions required
+• Show the properties of these estimators and understand the underlying assumptions required

-3. Derive appropriate tests for the underlying assumptions and correct for violations of these assumptions
+• Derive appropriate tests for the underlying assumptions and correct for violations of these assumptions

-4. Confidently discuss the challenge of identification in empirical research
+• Confidently discuss the challenge of identification in empirical research

-5. Select the appropriate econometric approach for different data and empirical settings
+• Select the appropriate econometric approach for different data and empirical settings

-6. Use STATA to apply these techniques in practice.
+• Use STATA to apply these techniques in practice.